sjoelund/MLS-rst-spec/source/operators.rst

 e.g., by applying the fix point iteration scheme to a subset of the model equations.*]

+.. _noevent-smooth :

 noEvent and smooth
 ^^^^^^^^^^^^^^^^^^

-The noEvent operator implies that real elementary expressions are taken literally instead of generating crossing functions, Section 8.5.
+The noEvent operator implies that real elementary expressions are taken literally instead of generating crossing functions, Section :ref:`TODO: 8.5`.
 The smooth operator should be used instead of noEvent, in order to avoid events for efficiency reasons.
 A tool is free to not generate events for expressions inside smooth.
 However, smooth does not guarantee that no events will be generated, and thus it can be necessary to use noEvent